Life’s a beach. In Florida that little pun takes on some real meaning.

 We are big fans of the seashore, so much so that we spent almost a decade on a secluded Caribbean island, so we were beside ourselves with excitement to get back to the beach.

 Our usual beach activity consists of walking along for miles right where the surf meets the sand, but we discovered something new and different along Florida’s east coast, biking on the beach.
+Makes it a lot easier to bring our favorite Snack for Beaches too.

 In many places the sand is packed down hard enough so that not just bicycles, but cars, and even RVs can cruise along the beach.